Bale, Croatia: Administration

 In order to perform executive tasks, the municipality is not elected by the municipality, but its duties are performed by the Municipal Council.
 The municipal council has a president, two vice presidents and consists of 11 members.
 The President of the Municipal Council performs the duty of the Municipal Mayor, and the duty of the Deputy Municipal Mayor is performed by the Vice-Presidents of the Municipal Council.

 The day of the municipality is May 1, which is celebrated in honor of Blessed Julian, the patron saint of the municipality.

 In the municipality of Bale, the official use of Croatian and the language of the Italian national minority and the Latin alphabet is equal, except in the towns of Čubani, Golaš, Krmed and Pižanovac.
-In the area of the Municipality, all public inscriptions are displayed in Croatian and Italian.
+In the area of the municipality, all public inscriptions are displayed in Croatian and Italian.
+Although though the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Bale/Valle itself does.